Madministrator/steganography/README.md

    * What do I plan to do?
 I plan to help implement the findText and hideText functions as well as help convert BasicImage to a physical png file.
    * Is there anything that is blocking me?
 Not at the time.
    * What is the percent chance that the team will finish on time?
 93%
+ * (12/11/2018)
+   * What did I do?
+I combined all of the finished hiding and finding functions into a single operational test prototype.
+   * What do I plan to do?
+I plan to hook up the back-end javascript code to our front-end interface and fix any problems that will inevitably arise from doing so.
+   * Is there anything that is blocking me?
+The front end interface still needs to be finished before I can properly use it.
+   * What is the percent chance that the team will finish on time?
+95%